 The scene2hdf "scene compiler" was introduced with DIRSIG5 to facilitate faster start-up times by performing data conversion and checks at a single point in time rather than as part of each simulation.

 With DIRSIG4, the loading of the scene geometry could be a very slow process if the scene was large and contained a lot of geometry.
 This DIRSIG4 compute time was spent performing validity checks on the scene geometry, the association of geometry to materials, etc. The realization was that this work was repeated at the start of every simulation, even if the scene had not changed.
 With DIRSIG5, we replaced this frequent and compute intensive task with an infrequent pre-simulation task.
 The scene2hdf program included with DIRSIG5 will "compile" a DIRSIG4 scene into a single, binary Hierarchical Data Format (HDF) file that can be quickly loaded and utilized by the DIRSIG5 radiometry simulation.
+This compilation step performs all of these checks on the geometry and materials once and then allows the DIRSIG5 model to use it many times.
+The introduction of this pre-simulation process has improved scene load times from 10s of minutes to 10s of seconds for large scenes.

 Important The user does not need to compile the scene before every simulation.
 This process only needs to be repeated if the contents of the scene have been modified.